RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### CHD files

-lr-pcsx-rearmed has support for the CHD (V5) archive format.
+lr-pcsx_rearmed has support for the CHD (V5) archive format.
 This is a lossless compression format which can be useful to tidy up multi-.bin ROMs into one file.
 See [Creating CHDs from CD-ROMS](CHD-files.md#creating-chds-from-cd-roms).

 ### Multi-Disc Games